-U.S. Congressman ~ District 2 Michael Simpson
+U.S. Congressman-District 2 Michael Simpson

-Michael (Mike) K. Simpson is serving his tenth term in the House of Representatives for Idaho's Second Congressional District.
+Michael (Mike) K. Simpson is serving his eleventh term in the House of Representatives for Idaho's Second Congressional District.

 Mike serves on the House Appropriations Committee.
-He is the Chairman for the Subcommittee on Energy and Water Development.
-He also serves on the Interior and Environment Subcommittee and the Labor, Health and Human Services, and Education, and Related Agencies Subcommittee.
+He is the Ranking Member for the Subcommittee on Energy and Water Development.
+He also serves on the Interior and Environment Subcommittee.
 These committees have jurisdiction over funding for a number of programs critical to Idaho, including the Department of Energy, the Department of the Interior, the Forest Service, our National Parks, the National Endowment for the Arts, and Smithsonian Institute.

 Simpson is one of the House's leading advocates for a new energy policy and a renewed commitment to research and development of improved nuclear energy technologies.
 Mike has also gained national attention for his bill to split the massive, overburdened 9th Circuit Court of Appeals as well as his Sawtooth National Recreation Area and Jerry Peak Wilderness Additions Act which addresses the concerns of economic growth and stability for rural Idaho and resolves long time wilderness debate over the Boulder-White Clouds and was signed into law in August of 2015.
+Simpson has long championed a fix to fire borrowing, having authored the Wildfire Disaster Funding Act.
+Simpson's leadership led to the passage of the FY18 Omnibus Spending Bill that provided historic forest management reforms, most notably treating wildfires like other natural disasters.